 For biographies of each Inductee, visit https://www.invent.org/inductees/new-inductees.

-The 27 Inductees in the class of 2022 will be honored at “The Greatest Celebration of American Innovation,” held in our nation's capital.
+The 16 Inductees in the class of 2023 will be honored at “The Greatest Celebration of American Innovation,” held in our nation's capital.

-- May 4 – Illumination Ceremony at the National Inventors Hall of Fame Museum at the USPTO Headquarters in Alexandria, Virginia, where new Inductees will place their names on illuminated hexagons in the museum’s Gallery of Icons™.
+- Oct.
+25 – Illumination Ceremony at the National Inventors Hall of Fame Museum at the USPTO Headquarters in Alexandria, Virginia, where new Inductees will place their names on illuminated hexagons in the museum’s Gallery of Icons™.

-- May 5 – The 2022 National Inventors Hall of Fame Induction Ceremony will be held at The Anthem in Washington, D.C., where the new Inductee class will be honored for its contributions to society during an evening event including a black-tie dinner and ceremony.
+- Oct.
+26 – The 2023 National Inventors Hall of Fame Induction Ceremony will be held at The Anthem in Washington, D.C., where the new Inductee class will be honored for its contributions to society during an evening event including a black-tie dinner and ceremony.
 To learn more about the event, visit https://www.invent.org/induction.